shishirdhasmana/Quiz-Application-System/README.md

 B.Tech CSE, Graphic Era Deemed University
 Intern at Instruments Research & Development Establishment (IRDE), DRDO
 Guided by Mr. Sanjeev Shekhar (Scientist ‘F’)

-## License

-This project was developed as part of an academic internship and is not currently licensed for open-source reuse.